-Nonprofit organization endowment funds established at the Community Foundation are referred to as Agency funds.
-Below are the most common questions and answers about Agency endowments at the Community Foundation.
+Nonprofit organization endowment funds established at the Community Foundation of North Florida are referred to as Agency funds.
+Below are the most common questions and answers about Agency endowments at the Community Foundation of North Florida.

 A CFNF Agency endowment is a fund which is kept in perpetuity to provide invested earnings for the benefit of the nonprofit organization for which the fund was established.
 An endowment fund grows through gifts from donors, contributions from the organization itself, and investment income.

 An Agency endowment can be established by any qualified charitable nonprofit, tax-exempt 501(c)(3) organization.

 Organizations with strong leadership and management, financial stability, a committed and diverse pool of donors, board and staff committed to the effort, and the capacity to engage in this long-term fundraising strategy are the best candidates for endowment development.